 My experience, though, is that the most successful change and innovation initiatives within an organization do not begin at the top; those at that level only see symptoms, not the cause of a problem.
 Change and innovation are most effective if they’re driven from bottom-up, not from the top-down.
 Those closest to the issues are the ones who can best overcome them and begin the change necessary for innovation.
 Unfortunately, these individuals rarely feel empowered to do so.

-So, let this serve as empowerment to the individual: Be radical.
-Change and innovation in the organization begins with you, the individual, right now.
+Empowerment, though is not often given to those who desire change.
+Instead, it must be taken when the opportunity to do so arises.
+So, let this serve as an inspiration to drive change within your organization: Be radical.
+Change and innovation in the organization begin with you.
+Right now.
 Today.
 Here’s how to get the ball rolling:

-- Look for things to “blow up“.
-Approach everything with the mindset that it needs to fixed.
-This doesn’t mean it really needs fixing, or that you need to be the one to fix it, but it forces you to look for the flaws.
+- Look for things to “blow up.”
+Approach everything with the mindset that it needs to be fixed.
+This doesn’t mean it needs fixing, or that you need to be the one to fix it, but it forces you to look for the flaws.
 When the flaws outnumber the benefits, destroy it.
 The hard reality is that sometimes the only way make change is to blow it up and start over from scratch.
 Don’t be afraid to push the red button when you need to do so.
-This is often the origin of true innovation.
+This is often the origin of real innovation.

 - Start with things you can control.
 It’s easier to start small and change the things that are within your control.
 Look around.
-There are many, many things that are in you do every day that could benefit from improvements.
+Many, many things are in you do every day that could benefit from improvements.
 Make those improvements.
 This kind of change and innovation is infectious and will flow throughout your organization faster than you might imagine.